-For example: select Center Freq, input desired numbers and press Enter to change the value of center frequency.
+For example: select Center Freq, input desired numbers using the keyboard and select the desired unit from the pop-up unit menu or unit keys.
+You can also press Enter to select the default unit (MHz).

 2. State Switching

 Press corresponding menu key to switch the sub option shown.